Armala

 Armala is a town and sub-metropolitan city in the Kaski District of the Gandaki Zone of northern-central Nepal.
 In the 1991 Nepal census, it had a population of 4,921 people living in 1,012 households.

-Armala Smart City lies in the northern side of the Kaski District of Gandaki Zone of Nepal.
-The Smart City borders Sildure to the North, Gharmi Pokhara from North-south, Mauja to the East, Puranchaur Smart City to the West, and Pokhara Metropolitan City along with Valam to the South.
+Armala Smart City lies in the northern part of the Kaski District of Gandaki Zone of Nepal.
+The Smart City borders Sildure to the north, Gharmi Pokhara from north–south, Mauja to the east, Puranchaur Smart City to the west, and Pokhara Metropolitan City and Valam to the south.

-The area is divided into nine administrative wards and occupies an area of 36.01 km2.
+The area is divided into nine administrative wards covering 36.01 km2.
 Easy access is provided by a gravel road that connects with the Mahendra Cave Armala Road.

 While there is no confirmed origin for Armala's name, there are a couple of popular theories: